ribeirohugo/go_config/README.md

 ### 2.2.
 Toml

-Then, data can be loaded by calling `Load` method.
+Data can be loaded using `toml` package, by calling `Load` method.
 It supports a `config.toml` file properly fulfilled.

 ```
+configFile := "config.toml"

 cfg, err := env.Load(configFile)
 if err != nil {
     log.Fatal(err)